 3. Make use of your breaks

 Sometimes all you need is a break.
 Take some time out to relax and unwind.
 It’s about time you took advantage of your leave and holidays.
 There is an article on work-life balance and its importance, you should read it.
 I believe it will help you have an informed decision on how to go about it.

 4. Start that thing you love/ calculate your personal finances or pet project

 You are bored and you feel stuck in a rut.
-Oh well, now is the time to calculate your finances after all it’s been giving you sleepless nights.
+Oh well, now is the time to calculate your finances, after all, it’s been giving you sleepless nights.
 There could also be that pet project you have been dreaming about, write it out and start working towards it.
-Many times we always want to have that little thing we also do outside our everyday job that gives us joy as well.
+Many times we always want to have that little thing we also do outside the everyday job that gives us joy as well.
 It could be volunteering, use this “boredom period” to work out the details.
 Sit, think, write out and plan.

 5. Workplace buddy

 I have had this discussion with experienced human resources professionals in the past and I remember I was told that having a workplace friend is what keeps most employees going.
 There is just something about knowing that there is someone to talk to at work, someone that makes you feel comfortable in your own skin, someone that can offer solutions where necessary because he/she knows the workplace as well.
 If you find this person, you both can talk about ways to cure boredom because you both know your industry.